|

 create the contamination.
 And, anytime in the wet, dirt can

-impinge upon the substrate and blemish it.
+impinge upon the wet finish and create a blemish.

 Dirt